 CORE - Integration im Zentrum

 Vienna has always been a place of encounter, a place of cultural diversity.
 Diverse cultures have defined the city and its inhabitants and continue to do so.
 Diversity can make a positive contribution to coexistence in the city.
 Integration is not only a challenge, it is also above all an opportunity for society.
-CORE, an EU-funded cooporation project of Municipal Department 17 – Integration and Diversity, Vienna Social Fund, Vienna Employment Promotion Fund, Vienna Business Agency and European Office/Board of Education for Vienna, provides the impulses in the city for further development in the area of integration and thus makes a contribution so that diversity in Vienna becomes a success story.
+CORE, an EU-funded cooporation project of the City of Vienna – Integration and Diversity, Vienna Social Fund, Vienna Employment Promotion Fund, Vienna Business Agency and European Office/Board of Education for Vienna, provides the impulses in the city for further development in the area of integration and thus makes a contribution so that diversity in Vienna becomes a success story.

 The project uses numerous measures to already prepare refugees for the labour market in Austria during the asylum procedure: A database for recording competence is thus developed in order to document strengths and abilities from the outset and to use them as best as possible.
 In addition, refugees are accompanied in their vocational planning and prepared for entrepreneurship in selected professions.
 A focus is placed on refugee teachers for whom own training and support programmes are offered.
 For people who want to set up their own business, there are info events in order to clarify potential and boundary conditions.
 Furthermore, support services for volunteers working with refugees are being developed further and a Housing First programme is being implemented.
 In addition, in a think-tank, national and international challenges in the integration sector are being discussed and future-oriented solutions developed.